asdf-format/asdf/docs/asdf/extending/converters.rst

 during in-place updates).
 The second argument to ``SerializationContext.find_block_index`` must be a callable function (returning a ndarray) that ASDF will call when it is time to write data to the portion of the file corresponding to this block.
+Note that it's possible this callback will be called multiple times during a write and ASDF will not cache the result.
+If the data is coming from a non-repeatable source (such as a non-seekable stream of bytes) the data should be cached prior to providing it to ASDF to allow ASDF to call the callback multiple times.

 A Converter that uses block storage must also define ``Converter.reserve_blocks``.
 ``Converter.reserve_blocks`` will be called during memory management to free